At the end of each week I like to look at which shares have experienced meaningful insider buying.

 This is because insider buying is often regarded as a bullish indicator as few people know a company and its intrinsic value better than its own directors.

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia has recommended Automotive Holdings Group Limited.
+The Motley Fool Australia owns shares of and has recommended Telstra Limited.
+The Motley Fool Australia owns shares of COLESGROUP DEF SET.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.